Protinon/Blender-rpc/README.md

 ## How to Install

-Go to the "Releases" tab on this page, download the latest .zip, then install the .zip as a Blender addon.
-Again, this is only supported on Blender 2.8.
+* Go to the "Releases" tab on this page
+* Download the latest .zip
+* Install the .zip as a Blender addon
+* Enable and modify settings if you wish